chwnam/wp-svelte-sample/README.md

-# wp-svelte-sample
+# WP Svelte Sample
-A sample plugin to illustrate how to setup Svelte for it WordPress
+A sample plugin to illustrate how to set up Svelte for WordPress.